 Hollywood columnist Jeffrey Wells declares, “Cutler is like a NASA rocket scientist when it comes to theatrical projection.
 He adheres to standards that most commercial exhibitors avoid due to their cheapskate, nickle-and-dime attitudes about putting on a show with celluloid and digital.”

-guidance and producing special technical events.
+providing technical guidance and producing special technical events.
 BL&S co-founder Chapin Cutler is now one of the technical directors of the festival, responsible for ensuring that all the pictures are presented as perfectly as possible.
 Over the years, he’s lent his technical expertise for many one-of-a-kind cinematic experiences.

 “Telluride is an exploration of everything that film can be,” Chapin said.
 “This is what we live for.
 As a technical director, and as a film lover I get to do things I would never be able to do, in any other place, in any other way.
 It doesn’t get any better than that.”